Mathics3/pymathics-hello/README.rst

    $ make develop

-After installing inside Mathics you can load this using the ``LoadModule[]`` function.
+After installing inside Mathics3, you can load this using the ``LoadModule[]`` function.

 Then the function ```Hello[]`` is available::